-Discretionary grants are made from the Endowment Fund that began with contributions from the founding members back in 2003, and grew as Mounted Patrol members and others have made additional contribution.
-Thanks to prudent investment practices over the years, the Endowment has grown to $330,000.
+Discretionary grants are made from its Endowment Fund, which began with contributions from the founding Mounted Patrol members back in 2003 and which has grown as Mounted Patrol members and others have made additional contribution.
+Thanks to prudent investment practices over the years, the Endowment has grown to $402,000.
 The goal of the Foundation is to make annual discretionary grants totaling 5% of the average principal balance of the Endowment Fund to worthy equestrian causes in the area.

 Project-Specific Funds/Donor-Directed Funds: These are funds raised for a specific project, or from a donor for a specified cause (donor directed).
-We thank the hundreds of individuals and organizations who, over the years, have sent in donations ranging from $25 to $10,000 that helped to make these projects successful.
+We thank the hundreds of individuals and organizations who, over the years, have sent in donations ranging from $25 to $10,000, which has helped to make these projects successful.

-In 2018 the MP Foundation provided discretionary and donor-directed grants of over $39,000 to the projects listed below.
-Nearly 2/3 ($25,027) of the grants were made possible by the generosity of Project-Specific/Donor-Directed funds in support of these projects.
+In 2019 the Mounted Patrol Foundation made Discretionary and Donor-Directed grants of over $37,000 to the projects listed below.
+Nearly 59% ($15,000) of the grants were made possible by the generosity of Project-Specific/Donor-Directed funds in support of these projects.
 We want to thank the following for their generous support:

 BABT - Bay Area Barns and Trails

 Mounted Patrol of San Mateo County and its members

 The remaining 41% of the grants were from the Mounted Patrol Foundation Endowment Fund.